 In the event a candidate is registered for and called for active duty with any military service, a secondary will step in to assume the position of Princess.

-Mandatory Schedule Delaware Nation Princess will be required but not limited to the following dances:
+Mandatory Schedule: Monetary assistance is provided for the Delaware Nation Princess to attend the required events listed below. :

 Delaware Nation General Council – Anadarko, OK